BadalKhillo/multi-agent-customer-support-system/README.md

 	•	decide when a human should take over

 It demonstrates real business value and reflects how modern enterprises are adopting multi-agent AI to improve customer experience and operational efficiency.

+📎 Submission & Credits

+This project is created for the Google AI Agents Competition.
+It demonstrates practical multi-agent design using Google AI Studio and Gemini models.

+Created by: Virendra Khillo
+GitHub Repository: (this repo)
+Kaggle Notebook: (link will be added after export)